Start Here

 Revealed: How Much You Need To Retire in ONE SIMPLE FORMULA

-What I want to talk about today is the concept of retirement and, more specifically, how much do you need to have a passive income that will support the lifestyle you really want in retirement?
+What I want to talk about today is the concept of retirement and, more specifically, how much do you need to have in passive income to support the lifestyle you really want in retirement?

 So I want to talk about a rule of thumb today, and it’s the Rule of 25.